mootoday/cli-template/README.md

 - [x] Display help text when passed no options, the `-h` flag, or the `--help` flag.
 (PR https://github.com/mootoday/cli-template/pull/5)
 - [ ] Display a concise help text by default.
 - [x] Show full help when `-h` and `--help` is passed.
 (PR https://github.com/mootoday/cli-template/pull/5)
-- [ ] Provide a support path for feedback and issues.
+- [x] Provide a support path for feedback and issues.
+(PR https://github.com/mootoday/cli-template/pull/13)
 - [ ] In help text, link to the web version of the documentation.
 - [ ] Lead with examples.
 - [ ] If you’ve got loads of examples, put them somewhere else